Frequently Asked Questions

 What happens if I cancel my plan?

-If you cancel your plan, we will not give any money back and we will not make any payout on the passing of a person who was a Named Person.
+If you cancel your plan, we will not give any money back and we will not make any payment on the passing of a person who was a Named Person.

 Can I cancel my plan?